-Flinders is an appealing holiday destination due to its scenic coastal location amongst rolling green hills and the fact that commercial development seems to have forgotten this town, instead preserving the area’s natural beauty.
+Flinders is an appealing holiday destination due to its scenic coastal location amongst rolling green hills and the fact that commercial development seems to have forgotten this town, instead preserving the area’s natural beauty and scenic views.

 The town was named by George Bass after his friend, the explorer and British naval officer Matthew Flinders.
 Settlement commenced in 1854 and many pioneers and settlers are buried at the Flinders cemetery.
 Flinders Post Office opened on 7 March 1863 as the population grew.